Complete Guide To Renting in Portugal and Tenants’ Rights

 Short-term rentals offer flexibility and can command higher average rent, but they are more expensive and require frequent management.
 In expensive areas, the average rental price can be particularly high.

 Utilities are usually not included in the average rent for monthly rentals in Portugal.
 Tenants often pay for gas, electricity, and water separately, which is something to consider when budgeting for rent in Portugal.
-Always check the rental agreement to confirm what’s included.
+Always check the agreement to confirm what’s included.

 Typically, a security deposit in Portugal is around one third of the monthly rent in Portugal.
-This deposit covers any potential damages and is refundable if you meet the terms of your rental agreement.
+This deposit covers any potential damages and is refundable if you meet the terms of your agreement.
 Make sure to review the average rent and deposit requirements before signing the lease.

 For new lease agreements, the initial rent cannot exceed the last rent charged plus a coefficient of 1.02.